StephenBrom54/CS_400_Delicate_Garbage_Assignment1/README.md

      - UpTeach
      - ClassKeep

-3. Who are the potential customers, end users or buyers
+3. Potential customers, end users, or buyers:
-     - Potential customers: Educational organizations
+     - Potential customers/buyers: Educational organizations
-     - End users/buyers: Instructors, administrators, and facilities directors of education organizations
+     - End users: Instructors, administrators, and facilities directors of education organizations

 4. Potential features and functions:
      - A functional perspective of all classrooms